Check out the sites below for ideas, tips and leads for your next reading:

 The mood spectrums include quirky options such as beautiful to disgusting / optimistic to bleak / safe to disturbing as well as more conventional spectrums such as happy to sad / funny to serious.
 You can combine spectrums too: if you want a disgusting-optimistic-funny-sad book this is where you will find it!

--will guide you to your next fiction or non-fiction book, yes, but also to your next music, film, TV series, podcast or video game.
+TasteDive will guide you to your next fiction or non-fiction book, yes, but also to your next music, film, TV series, podcast or video game.
 It also provides extensive lists of recommendations, including those created by their audience.
-If you feel the need to influence other people's entertainment choices, here is your chance π
+If you feel the need to influence other people's entertainment choices, here is your chance.

 Let us use our experience with satisfying hungry readers to help you!

-Use the option "Reader Advisory" in the drop-down menu, and tell us:
+Put the title "Reader Advisory" in the Subject Line, and tell us: